-The San Bernardino Ocean Power Project (“Project”) is an innovative and transformative initiative carried out by San Bernardino Ocean Power Corp. (“SBOPC”), with France’s Sabella Société par Actions Simplifiée (“Sabella SAS”), to develop the Philippines’ and the ASEAN region’s first commercial ocean power plant deploying tidal in-stream turbines.
+The San Bernardino ocean power project is an innovative and transformative initiative carried out by San Bernardino Ocean Power Corp., a Special Purpose Company (SPC) owned by H&WB Asia Pacific (Pte Ltd) Corporation (hereafter referred to as H&WB), and SABELLA, tidal stream technology developer, to develop the Philippines’ and the ASEAN region’s first commercial ocean power plant deploying tidal in-stream turbines.

-The tidal power plant will produce the marine current resource in San Bernardino Strait, a channel separating the islands of Luzon and Samar, in order provide a reliable supply of clean power to the island of Capul, in the province of Northern Samar.
-The turbines will be deployed in concession areas granted by the Philippines Department of Energy (“DOE”) on October 30, 2013 under three Service Contracts to San Bernardino Ocean Power Corp. at the time when its corporate name was still H&WB Corporation (“H&WB”).
+The tidal power plant will harness the marine current resource in San Bernardino Strait, a channel separating the islands of Luzon and Samar, in order provide a reliable supply of clean power to the island of Capul, in the province of Northern Samar.
+The turbines will be deployed in one of the three concession areas granted by Service Contracts to H&WB by the Philippines’ Department of Energy in 2013, the one in Capul pass.
+The three Service Contracts are now the property of the SPC created by H&WB in May 2017, called San Bernardino Ocean Power Corporation (SBOPC).

-- Three Sabella D20 turbines with a 500 kilowatt (kW) rated power output;
+· three Sabella D18 turbines each with a 1,000 kW rated power output;

 · estimated 2,820 MWh net electrical output per year;

 o smoothen the injection of the power production of the tidal turbines depending on the grid demand;

 o secure the supply to the electrical grid so as to avoid blackouts;